danesnick/old_website/_posts/2021-03-12-Moving-Site-Back-to-Fastmail.markdown

 author: Nicholas Danes
 tags: [blogging, meta]
 ---
+EDIT (2021-05-26): I ended up moving back to Netlify again.
+It's currently on GitHub, but I would like to transition to something else for the future.
+Managing app passwords for ftp was becoming a pain.

 Back in January, I decided to [rehost this website](https://ndanes.com/blog/2021/01/23/moving-site-to-netlify/) with [Netlify](https://netlify.com).
 Although this has made things incredibly convenient, I sort of didn've love the fact I was relying on GitHub to maintain my website.
 Ultimately, I decided to move back to the static hosting option using my email provider, [Fastmail](https://fastmail.com).